 Sharon Oiga is a graphic designer whose work questions and investigates the process of design—the ways in which ideas are expressed and disseminated, ranging from the micro level of experimental typographic form to the macro level of self-authoring and publishing.
 In her role at UIC, she teaches undergraduate and graduate courses in design, typography, and thesis.

 Previously, Sharon has partnered with multidisciplinary design firms, including Studio/lab Chicago, where she specialized in identity, branding, publication design, and packaging with collaborators in the science, health, education, arts, and business sectors.
 Sharon’s work—and her students’ coursework—is consistently recognized through awards, publications, exhibitions, and funding.
-A two-time recipient of major funding by Sappi Ideas That Matter, Sharon was also honored to receive the student-voted UIC Silver Circle Teaching Award.
-She has written about her teaching in Designer Magazine, a publication of the University and College Designers Association.
+A two-time recipient of major funding by Sappi Ideas That Matter, Sharon was also honored to receive the student-voted UIC Silver Circle Award for Teaching Excellence.
+She has written about her teaching in Designer magazine, a publication of the University & College Designers Association.

 Sharon serves as Vice Chair of the Society of Typographic Aficionados, which holds the annual international TypeCon conference.
-She is also co-chair of the STA Design Inspiration Weekend, an annual forum on design held by The Society of Typographic Arts.
+She is also Co-Chair of the Society of Typographic Arts (STA) Design Inspiration Weekend, an annual forum on design.